AdiletGaparov/mbd-ibm-watson-challenge/README.md

-Repository for the work done in my Masters program, term 1, competition "IBM Watson Challenge".
-Master in Business Analytics and Big Data, April 2019 intake.
-Instituto de Empresa, School of Human Sciences and Technology.
-Madrid, Spain.
+# IBM Watson Challenge
+## IE University, Master's in Business Analytics and Big Data (Apr 2019 - Mar 2020

-The repository contains Node.js application, that serves as an interface for chatbot developed in IBM Watson.
+The repo contains Node.js application, that serves as an interface for chatbot developed in IBM Watson.

-## Configuring the application
+### Configuring the application

 1. Import IBM Watson skill to your IBM Watson assistant instance.
 JSON file is located here: